Declaration of Domicile: All You Need to Know

 1) Secure a Florida address

-The cornerstone of establishing a domicile is securing a residential address in Florida, whether rented or owned.
-If renting an actual apartment/home to sit empty is beyond your means/seems like overkill/contributes unnecessarily to the already-existing housing crisis, a mail forwarding service that also provides a residential address steps in as a viable alternative.
+The cornerstone of establishing a domicile is securing a residential address in Florida, either rented or owned.
+If renting an actual apartment/home to sit empty is beyond your means, seems like overkill or seems to contribute unnecessarily to the already-existing housing crisis, a mail forwarding service that also provides a residential address is a viable alternative.

-Remember, make sure that as part of your membership, you get not just a PMB (personal mailbox) but also a bona fide residential address.
+Remember, make sure that the mail forwarding service provides you not just a PMB (personal mailbox) but also a bona fide residential address.

 If you don’t know, the company’s support staff should be able to answer this question for you.
 SavvyNomad is one provider that can set you up with a residential address and mail services for a low monthly fee.